MicrosoftDocs/Viva/Viva/glint/setup/360-provider-exp.md

 ---
-title: Viva Glint 360 feedback program - feedback provider experience (preview)
+title: Viva Glint 360 feedback program - feedback provider experience
 description: Be part of a Viva Glint 360 program to help your manager grow professionally by providing feedback about how they work. ms.author: JudithWeiner
 author: JudyWeiner